 Strike deadline for Via Rail workers extended again as Unifor continues negotiations

-Unifor says it has again pushed back by two hours the deadline for a strike by Via Rail workers that could lead to the immediate suspension of passenger rail services across Canada.
+Unifor says it has yet again pushed back the deadline for a strike by Via Rail workers that could lead to the immediate suspension of passenger rail services across Canada.

-Union spokesman Hamid Osman says ``talks are progressing'' and the deadline has now been pushed back to 8 p.m.
+Union spokesman Hamid Osman said earlier that "talks are progressing" when he said the deadline had been pushed back from 6 p.m. to 8 p.m.
 EDT on Monday.

+Just before the clock struck 8, the union tweeted that talks had been extended again, and that the new strike deadline is Tuesday morning at 12 a.m.
+EDT.

 Unifor initially issued a 72-hour strike notice to the national rail carrier on Friday, indicating 2,400 employees were prepared to walk off the job if a new contract could not be negotiated by 12:01 a.m. on Monday.